The median ROI for a student chatbot is 280% at 12 months

 FAQ

-What budget should a school allocate for an AI chatbot?
+What budget should a college or university allocate for an AI chatbot?

-For an institution handling 500 to 2,000 prospects per month, expect GBP 200 to 800/month depending on features (multilingual, CRM integration, open day follow-up).
-Against an SLV of GBP 19,500 to GBP 38,000 for a single enrolled student, a chatbot generating even one extra enrolment per quarter pays for itself many times over.
+For an institution handling 500 to 2,000 prospects per month, expect $250 to $1,000/month depending on features (multilingual, CRM integration, campus tour follow-up).
+Against an SLV ranging from $52,000 (in-state public) to $240,000 (private R1) for a single enrolled student, a chatbot generating even one extra enrollment per quarter pays for itself many times over.

 Is 280% ROI realistic for a smaller institution?